Diocese of Charleston: 1989 to present

+Guglielmone in December 2020 set new limits on the use of the Traditional Latin Mass in the diocese, in keeping with the motu proprio Traditionis custodes (Guardians of the tradition), released by Pope Francis.
+These limits include using the mass for confirmations and the anointing of the sick.

 Cathedrals

-Consecrated on April 6, 1854, the Cathedral of Saint John and Saint Finbar was the first proper cathedral of the diocese.
-On December 11, 1861, it was destroyed in a fire that consumed most of Charleston.
-The Cathedral of Saint John the Baptist was built to replace the original cathedral and sits on the foundation of its ruins.
-Before the Diocese of Raleigh was formed, the Diocese of Charleston had a pro-cathedral in Wilmington, North Carolina, that is now St. Mary Catholic Church.
+Consecrated in 1854, the Cathedral of Saint John and Saint Finbar was the first proper cathedral of the diocese.
+In 1861, it was destroyed in a fire that consumed most of Charleston.
+The Cathedral of Saint John the Baptist was constructed on the site of Saint John and Saint Finbar.
+Before the Diocese of Raleigh was formed, the Diocese of Charleston had a pro-cathedral in Wilmington, North Carolina, that is now the Basilica Shrine of St. Mary.

 Sexual abuse

+Reverend Frederick J. Hopwood pleaded guilty in 1994 to committing a lewd act upon a minor in return for a grant of immunity from prosecution for other sex abuse crimes.
+Other victims of Hopwood soon came forward.

+In 2007, Bishop Baker settled the existing sexual abuse lawsuits against the archdiocese, paying $12 million total to all victims with credible accusations who were born before 1980.
+This settlement provided compensation to several of Hopwood's victims.
+A new lawsuit was filed in 2017 against the diocese by more alleged victims of sexual abuse.
+These plaintiffs, who had moved out of state after the abuse happened, faulted the diocese for not conducting a nationwide search for victims when they made the 2007 settlement.

-In 2007, Bishop Baker agreed to pay a settlement of $12 million to victims of sexual abuse by priests serving in the Diocese of Charleston.
-In March 2019, the diocese unveiled the names of 42 diocesan clergy who were "credibly accused" of committing acts of sex abuse.
-In August 2019, it was revealed that Bishop Guglielmone was being sued in the state of New York for sexual abuse he allegedly committed while serving in the Diocese of Rockville Centre.
+In March 2019, the diocese published the names of 42 diocesan clergy who were "credibly accused" of committing acts of sex abuse.
+In August 2019, a new report revealed that Bishop Guglielmone was being sued in New York for alleged sexual abuse in the Diocese of Rockville Centre.
+In December 2020, a Vatican-ordered investigation into the charges against Guglielmone found no substance to them.

+Jeffrey Scofield, an employee of Bishop England High School on Daniel Island in Charleston, pleaded guilty in June 2020 to one count of voyeurism and received 18 months of probation.
+On one occasion in 2019, Scofield used a smartphone to record through a window boys changing in their locker room at the school.
+A student using the device later noticed the pornographic images and reported it to the school.

-In November 2020, Jacob Ouellette, the director of youth ministry at Our Lady of the Sea Parish in North Myrtle Beach, South Carolina, was arrested on charges of criminal sexual conduct, two counts of criminal solicitation of a minor, and first-degree sexual exploitation of a minor on the Internet.
-In January 2023, a Vatican-ordered investigation into the charges against Guglielmone found no substance to them.
+In November 2020, Jacob Ouellette, the director of youth ministry at Our Lady of the Sea Parish in North Myrtle Beach, was arrested on charges of criminal sexual conduct, two counts of criminal solicitation of a minor, and first-degree sexual exploitation of a minor on the Internet.
+Ouellette had agreed to meet an underage youth for sex in Mount Pleasant, but arrived there to discover it was a police sting operation.
+The diocese stated that Ouellette had passed a criminal background check before they hired him.